10 Fall Activities to Get You Moving and Out of the House

 9. Corn Mazes

-We can’t recommend haunted houses this year, which often involve tight spaces, people screaming in fear and long lines.
+Haunted houses often involve tight spaces, people screaming in fear and long lines.
 However, many places that offer haunted houses also offer a corn maze.
-Call beforehand to check for COVID-19 preventive measures.
+Call beforehand to check for cost and precautions.
 Many facilities offer timed waves to prevent crowding in the mazes.

 10. Go Leaf Collecting